AttilaSATAN/nanapp/README.md

 ## What could be added?

 * Q/A testing is missing.
 * JSON API and routes would be enchanted.
-Maybe filtering, more query options.
+Maybe filtering, more query options exc.
 * SCSS support.
 * JEST for unit testing for front-end.
 * Better git messages.
+* More options for configuration like service port,